Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 The entries currently displayed text is stored in an internal text buffer.
 We can freely access or modify the buffers content with [`get_text`](@ref) and [`set_text!`](@ref).

-While we could control the size of an `Entry` using size-hinting, a better way is [`get_max_width_chars!`](@ref), which resizes the entry such that its width is enough to fit a certain number of characters into its area.
+While we could control the size of an `Entry` using size-hinting, a better way is [`get_max_width_chars`](@ref), which resizes the entry such that its width is enough to fit a certain number of characters into its area.

 `Entry` supports "password mode", in which each character typed is replaced with a dot.
 This is to prevent a third party looking at a user screen and seeing what they typed.